c3g/GenPipes_Docs/docs/source/user_guide/gp_wizard.rst

 **-o**: Output directory

-**-g**: Commands for running the pipeline are output to this file pathname.
+**-g**: Commands for running the pipeline are output to this file path name.
 The data specified to pipeline command line is processed and pipeline run commands are stored in GENPIPES_FILE

 .. note::